Welcome to the Deerfield Village Propery Owners’ Association in Shepherdstown, WV Website.

 This is the home page for the Deerfield Village Property Owners’ Association.
 The site is designed to provide residents of the Deerfield Village Community with information about the Association along with other neighborhood activities.

-The next Deerfield Village Board of Directors meeting will be held at 7:00 pm on August 5th at 24 Pathfinder Court.
+The next Deerfield Village Board of Directors meeting will be held at 7:15 pm on October 7th at 28 Field Crest Court.
 All residents are welcome, but if you plan to attend, please call Paul Wilmoth in advance to ensure adequate seating.

 Attention Deerfield Village Residents